-The lack of study of the \xx is unfortunate because it means, based on our results, that potentially all the DRL methods proposed in the literature to date are unable to learn effective control policies as soon as congestion appears on the network.
-In fact, \cite{camponogara2003distributed} showed that at above the critical density the resulting DRL policies deteriorate significantly.
-The \xx might also explain the limited success of DRL for traffic signal control, rather than the current explanation in the literature of non-stationary and/or non-Markovian \citep{choi2000hidden,da2006dealing} behavior of the environment.

-A more recent indication of this property can be found in \cite{Laval2015Stochastic}, who show that the network MFD can be well approximated by a function of only three measurable network parameters:
+A more recent indication of this property can be found in the stochastic method of cuts \cite{Laval2015Stochastic}, showing that the network MFD can be well approximated by a function of only three measurable network parameters:

 where $E(\cdot), COV(\cdot)$ stand for expectation and coefficient of variation, respectively, and block length refers to the distance between consecutive traffic lights.
-But $\rho = 1$ when we consider all travel directions, such as in this paper, and therefore can be dropped from the formulation.
+But $\rho = 1$ when we consider all travel directions on grid networks, such as in this paper, and therefore can be dropped from the formulation.
 This strongly suggests that signal timing might be irrelevant when considering all directions of travel and only affects network performance by the average green time across all directions of travel.
-As we will show in this paper, it turns out that the parameter $\delta$ that regulates the variance of block lengths affects the MFD only slightly, and thus can also be dropped from the formulation.
-The only variable left is $\lambda$, a measure of the propensity of the network to experience spillbacks, which waste capacity.
-It was shown in \cite{Laval2015Stochastic} that $\lambda< 1$ is the ``short-block condition'', i.e. the network becomes prone to spillback, which can have a severe effect on capacity.